Since functions are not pre-compiled, is there any performance gain from using user-defined functions as opposed to stored procedures?

 Since functions are not pre-compiled but stored procedures are, is there any performance gain from using user-defined functions with views as opposed to stored procedures?

-Before SQL Server 2000, user-defined functions were unavailable.
+Answer Before SQL Server 2000, user-defined functions were unavailable.
 Because of this, stored procedures were often the only way to emulate what a user-defined function can do now.
 So the question becomes, are there any advantages of converting my current stored procedures to user-defined functions?

 I want to break the answer for this question into two parts: performance and convenience issues.
 Let’s start with performance first.